-9.5.3.2 Rice parameter derivation process
+9.5.3.2 Rice parameter derivation process for abs_level[ ]

 Inputs to this process are the colour component index cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current transform block relative to the top-left sample of the current picture, the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight.

-Output of this process is the Rice parameter cRiceParam.
+Output of this process is the Rice parameter cRiceParam and the variable cPos0.

 Given the syntax elements sig_coeff_flag[ x ][ y ] and the array AbsLevel[ x ][ C ] for the transform block with component index cIdx and the top-left luma location ( x0, y0 ), the variable locSumAbs is derived as specified by the following pseudo code: